Karl Blessing: Pre World War Two

 In 1929 he became an assistant to then Reichsbank president Hjalmar Schacht and in 1934 he was seconded to the Reich Ministry of Economics.
 He became a member of the executive board of the Reichsbank in 1937 but was dismissed in February 1939 along with other board members for criticizing Nazi economic policy.

-He joined the Nazi party and after the 1938 Anschluss he was given the job of absorbing the Austrian National Bank.
+He joined the Nazi Party and after the 1938 Anschluss he was given the job of absorbing the Austrian National Bank.
 Blessing moved in the highest circles of the Third Reich.

 World War Two Era

-Recent historical evidence undercuts Mr. Blessing's statements that he was unaware of Nazi treatment of Jews: in 1941 he wrote a letter asking to take possession of an apartment the Gestapo had recently taken from a Jewish family.
+Recent historical evidence undercuts Mr. Blessing's statements that he was unaware of Nazi treatment of Jews: in 1941, he wrote a letter asking to take possession of an apartment which the Gestapo had recently taken from a Jewish family.

 As the American historian Christopher Simpson notes in his book The Splendid Blond Beast, a ground-breaking study of the links between big business and genocide, Blessing attended 30 out of 38 meetings of the Himmlerkreis, the secret group of financiers and industrialists who bankrolled the private projects of Heinrich Himmler.
 He went on two group trips to visit concentration camps, guided by Himmler himself.

-During the war Blessing joined the board of Kontinentale-Öl, a monopoly created by IG Farben and private oil companies to seize control of petroleum firms in the newly conquered territories, and served as a member of its senior management team.
+During the war, Blessing joined the board of Kontinentale Öl, a monopoly created by IG Farben and private oil companies to seize control of petroleum firms in the newly conquered territories, and served as a member of its senior management team.
 His fellow board members included Walther Funk, the Reichsbank president and Bank for International Settlements (BIS) director, and Heinrich Butefisch, a senior executive at IG Farben.
 Like IG Farben, Kontinentale-Öl was built on slavery, plunder and murder.
 It ran a network of concentration camps in Poland where the workers were “leased” from the SS until they died of starvation or overwork.

 Blessing was a classic example of the intelligent, amoral Nazi technocrat that smoothly transitioned to the new West Germany.
-At best he was complicit in the genocide, at worst he was what Simon Wiesenthal called a “desk-murderer”, a loyal follower always eager to do his duty, no matter what the cost in human lives.
+At best he was complicit in genocide, at worst he was what Simon Wiesenthal called a “desk-murderer”, a loyal follower always eager to do his duty, no matter what the cost in human lives.
 Blessing's name was found in documents by Carl Goerdeler naming him as a potential Minister of Economics or President of the Reichsbank if the 20 July plot to kill Adolf Hitler had succeeded.
 He was not arrested by the Gestapo after the plot failed.